A league of 950 tennis-loving ladies that has been around for 40 years must be doing something right.

 Hundreds of checks and sheets of paper?
 There had to be an easier way.

 After a few meetings, we developed wireframes for the new website and engaged our graphic designers to match a look that the league preferred based on their collateral materials.
-The site had to take credit cards, prevent duplicate registrations, handle scheduling and scoring, team changes, player changes, score updates, penalties, and more.
-We also had to allow for an administrator, as well as league and team captains, to have their own login access with specified permissions so they could only make authorized changes.
+The site had to accept credit cards, prevent duplicate registrations, handle scheduling and scoring, team changes, player changes, score updates, penalties, and more.
+We also had to allow for an administrator, as well as league and team captains, to have their own login access with specified permissions so they could only make certain changes.

 Additionally, the league printed 50+ page books twice a year for all players with contact information, rules, facilities information, board members, bylaws, schedules, and more.
 The league wanted to do away with that and allow members to log in to the site and generate that book as a PDF on-the-fly with the most current information at the click of a button.